hohfchns/DeshanimQuest-Archive/README.md

 This game is a passion project.
 It will most likely not be monitized in any way.

+The game is developed in the Godot game engine.
+It is programmed mostly on Linux, so Linux support is guaranteed and tested.

 **Disclaimers**

 This game is almost fully in Hebrew, and English translations are unlikely.